Ccasti13/Credit_Risk/README.md

    Pros: easy to read, easy to identify where updates/fixes need to happen
    Cons: ugly (personal opinion), easy to overfit/underfit

-4. Random Forest,
+4. Random Forest, multiple trees with a training data set
    Pros: most used so lots of documentation and support online,
    Cons: reduced over/under fitting, slow training, and can be biased

-6. Support Vector Machine (SVM)
+6. Support Vector Machine (SVM), classifies two-groups
-   Pros:
+   Pros: fast, does great with a clear division
-   Cons:
+   Cons: large data is too much for it

-8. K-Nearest Neighbour (KNN)
+8. K-Nearest Neighbour (KNN), target shape to predict
-   Pros:
+   Pros: no training, has different interior criteria,
-   Cons:
+   Cons: has a hard time with outliers, slow

-10. Naive Bayes
+10. Naive Bayes, based on Bayes’ predicting Theorem (P(A|B) =  P(A) P(B|A) / P(B))
-   Pros:
+   Pros: fast, binary and multi variables
-   Cons:
+   Cons: training (if something was not in the training, it's null),